-Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-Fair value interest rate risk is the risk that the value of a financial instrument will fluctuate because of changes in market interest rates.
 The Bank is exposed to the effect of fluctuations in the prevailing levels of market interest rates on both its fair value and cash flow risks.
 Interest margins may increase as a result of such changes but may profit decrease in the event that unexpected movements arise.
-The Board sets limits on the level of mismatch of interest rate reprising that may be undertaken which is monitored daily by the bank's Risk department.

-The table below summarizes the Bank's exposure to interest rate risks.
-It includes the Bank's financial instruments at carrying amounts categorized by the earlier of re-pricing or maturity dates.
+The Alco committee sets limits on the The table below summarizes the Bank's exposure to interest rate risks.
+It includes the Bank's financial instruments at carrying amounts categorized by level of mismatch of interest rate reprising that may be undertaken which is monitored weekly by the bank's Risk department. the earlier of re-pricing or maturity dates.